 Planning a road trip around the Gaspé Peninsula in Québec?
 Camping is an ideal way to get back to nature and save money at the same time.
 This post features three of our favourite areas for Gaspésie camping – Forillon National Park, le Parc National de la Gaspésie and Percé.

 Québec is a supremely underrated hiking destination.
 The varied landscape of mountains, rugged coast and dense pine forests on Québec’s Gaspé Peninsula, in particular, is the perfect mix for great hiking opportunities.
 Here are six fast and fun Gaspesie, Quebec trails to try out!

 Whale watching in Tadoussac is both incredibly varied and exceptionally easy.
 We found four fun ways to go whale watching in Tadoussac on our recent May visit.
 Whether you like to be taken directly to the whales or prefer to try spotting them yourself from shore, Tadoussac is a whale watcher’s dream.

 Visiting Canada in winter can be exhilarating, exciting and a whole lot of fun for those who embrace the season.
 Here’s just 65 ideas of things to do!

-So many provinces and kilometres, but where to go?
-Here is just a taste of the amazing places to visit in Eastern Canada this year.
+So many provinces and kilometres to travel across PEI, Nova Scotia, New Brunswick, Newfoundland, Quebec and Ontario, but where to go?
+Here is just a taste of the amazing places to visit in Eastern Canada.